WGLab/PennCNV/docs/user-guide/affy.md

 **Genome-wide 6.0 array**

-Before performing this step, we need to download the library files for the genome-wide 6.0 array from http://www.affymetrix.com/Auth/support/downloads/library_files/genomewidesnp6_libraryfile.zip, and save the decompressed files to the lib/ directory.
+Before performing this step, we need to download the library files from https://www.thermofisher.com/de/de/home/life-science/microarray-analysis/microarray-data-analysis/genechip-array-library-files.html.
+For the genome-wide 6.0 array, a direct link is https://sec-assets.thermofisher.com/TFS-Assets/LSG/Support-Files/genomewidesnp6_libraryfile.zip, and save the decompressed files to the lib/ directory.
 Several files in this directory, including a CDF file and a Birdseed model file, will be used in the genotype calling step.

 ```
 [kai@cc ~/]$ apt-probeset-genotype -c lib/GenomeWideSNP_6.cdf -a birdseed --read-models-birdseed lib/GenomeWideSNP_6.birdseed.models --special-snps lib/GenomeWideSNP_6.specialSNPs --out-dir apt --cel-files listfile